Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 // 4.
 AggregateResult COUNT(Id) GROUP BY AccountId → Map<AccountId, Integer>

 // 5.
-Build HTML email per User showing: Total Accounts + table of Account→Contact count
+Build HTML email per User showing: Total Accounts + Account→Contact count table

 // 3 SOQL, 0 DML, 1 sendEmail call